 Suction plates were sealed airtight against the parquetry floor.
 Yellow hoses were connected to these suction plates, which In turn were

 The suction pumps pulled the water out of the floor and expelled the water vapour towards the dehumidifier intake.
 The dehumidifier filtered the exhausted air and expelled the water through a hose directed down the shower drain.

 Air movers were placed on the parquetry floor as well as the subfloors of the bedrooms, to create air movement to draw out the water into the air.
 This too was fed into the dehumidifiers to process the moisture out.

-All of this was done in 7-day drying period.
-At the end of this process the parquetry floor, sub floors, wall bases, cabinetry and cavities were reading relatively low within 2% of our drying goal.
-Equipment was removed, and final wipe down and HEPA vacuum was done.
+All of this was done in a 7-day drying period.
+At the end of this process the parquetry floor, subfloors, wall bases, cabinetry, and cavities were reading relatively low within 2% of our drying goal.
+Equipment was removed, and a final wipe down and HEPA vacuum were done.